CPAN-Security/security.metacpan.org/docs/foss-project-lifecycle.md

 ## Document status: ⚠️  DRAFT

 > [!CAUTION]
-> What you see here is a DRAFT of an Open Source project life-cycle conditions overview, by the CPAN Security Group (CPANSec).
+> What you see here is a DRAFT of an overview of Open Source project life-cycle conditions and needs, created by the CPAN Security Group (CPANSec).
 > As long as this document is in DRAFT, all of the points and ideas below are _suggestions_, and open to revision, deletion or amending – by you!
 >
 > - Contribute on Github: [https://github.com/CPAN-Security/security.metacpan.org/tree/lifecycle/docs/foss-project-lifecycle.md](https://github.com/CPAN-Security/security.metacpan.org/tree/lifecycle/docs/foss-project-lifecycle.md)